CPHS22/CPHS22/README.md

 ## Description

 Cyber-physical-human systems (CPHS) are the foundation of many emerging applications such as home assistance, healthcare and wellbeing, smart infrastructure, smart manufacturing, and human-robot interactions.
-As an advanced subclass of CPS and IoT systems, CPHS emphasizes constructing human-friendly environments/devices and helping humans to achieve their goals.
+As an advanced subclass of CPS and IoT systems, CPHS emphasizes constructing human-friendly environments/devices and helping humans achieve their goals.
 Recent advance in AI has opened the possibility of scene and human behavior understanding to a new level.
-This human-centric view of CPHS significantly complicates system design and implementation, in terms of open behavior states, implicit human intent, dynamic device composition, as well as ethics, privacy, and security concerns.
+This human-centric view of CPHS significantly complicates system design and implementation in terms of open behavior states, implicit human intent, dynamic device composition, and ethics, privacy, and security concerns.

-This workshop intends to bring together academic, industrial, and government researchers to exchange CPHS design and implementation challenges and latest research results.
-We will solicit invited papers and open submissions.
-Both papers will be reviewed based on their research vision and academic contribution.
-We will also solicit posters for early work.
+This workshop brings together academic, industrial, and government researchers to exchange CPHS design and implementation challenges and latest research results.
+We solicit invited papers and open submissions.
+Both will be reviewed based on their research vision and academic contribution.

+CPHS accepts double-blind paper submissions which have not been previously published.
+Posted technical reports (ArXiv or similar) do not count as prior publication and do not violate the double-blind requirement.
+Submitted manuscripts are up to 6 pages, including figures, tables, and references, following the ACM master article template.
+Papers are to be submitted at https://cphs22.github.io/CPHS22/.
+During the review process, the reviewers may anonymously communicate with the authors for clarifying questions.

 ## Topics of Interest